polterguy/polterguy.github.io/hyperlambda/index.md

 ## Evaluating custom Hyperlambda

-Magic contains a Hyperlambda evaluator, where you can paste in Hyperlambda code, to play around with.
+Magic contains a Hyperlambda evaluator, where you can type in Hyperlambda code, to play around with.
 When Magic is running, you can access this evaluator from the _"Evaluator"_ menu item.
 If you want to see all slots you have at your disposal, you can make sure your cursor is at the beginning of